Palladium, the metal

 Palladium coins as money

 Despite numerous government mints having produced palladium coins in recent years, palladium does not have a history of being used as money.
-The mints turned out palladium coins solely to take advantage of the excitement surrounding palladium as it was heralded as platinum’s replacement.
+The mints turned out palladium coins solely to take advantage of the excitement surrounding palladium as it was heralded as an alternative to platinum for many industrial uses.
 As it turned out, palladium and platinum have taken turns replacing each other and causing volatile price swings in both metals.

-If you want to discuss investing in palladium bullion bars or coins, give us a call.
+If you want to discuss investing in palladium bullion bars or coins, call us.
 We take calls 7:00 am to 5:00 pm MST, Mondays through Fridays.